speed47/spectre-meltdown-checker/README.md

    - Impact: Kernel & all software
    - Mitigation: either microcode update or disabling AVX feature
    - Performance impact of the mitigation: TBD

+**CVE-2023-20569** Return Address Security (Inception)

+   - Impact: Kernel & all software
+   - Mitigation: updated kernel & microcode
+   - Performance impact of the mitigation: low to significant depending on the mitigation

 **CVE-2023-20593** Cross-Process Information Leak (Zenbleed)